BrendelGroup/BWASP/data/README.md

 3. In some studies, biological samples were split and run on different sequencer lanes.
 These are recorded at NCBI SRA as different _runs_.
-In such cases, the run data should be combined to reflect the entirety of the biological sample.
+In such case, the run data should be combined to reflect the entirety of the biological sample.
 This is important, for example, for removal of PCR duplicates.
-[xgetSRAacc](../master/bin/xgetSRAcc) creates such combined read sets if the constituent SRA accessions are separated by _\__ instead of a space in the  studies configuration file.
+[xgetSRAacc](../bin/xgetSRAcc) creates such combined read sets if the constituent SRA accessions are separated by \_ instead of a space in the  studies configuration file.
 For example,

 ```bash_